secureblue/secureblue/README.md

 ## ISO

-While it's recommended to use a Fedora Atomic iso to install and then rebase that installation to secureblue, you can also generate an iso and install that directly using [this script](generate_secureblue_iso.sh).
-Please note you should still follow the [post-install steps](README.md#post-install) when installing from a generated iso:
+While it's recommended to use a Fedora Atomic ISO to install and then rebase that installation to secureblue, you can also generate an ISO and install that directly using [this script](generate_secureblue_iso.sh).
+Please note you should still follow the [post-install steps](README.md#post-install) when installing from a generated ISO:

 ```
 ./generate_secureblue_iso.sh